What is a Sine-on-Sine (Multi-Sine) Test?

 1 to 32 true floating-point precision sine tones can be superimposed on the background random spectrum and swept back-and-forth between frequencies at a user-programmable rate.
 The amplitude and frequency sweep parameters are all user-programmable.
-Up to 200 separate frequency/amplitude breakpoints.
+Enter up to 200 separate frequency/amplitude breakpoints.

-Tests can be scheduled to run a user-defined length of time, the spectrum level can be scaled by a specified dB-level, percentage, or scaled for a specified RMS acceleration.
+- Test & Level Scheduling: Tests can be scheduled to run a user-defined length of time, the spectrum level can be scaled by a specified dB-level, percentage, or scaled for a specified RMS acceleration.
 Level schedules can be entered to run various durations at different acceleration levels.